What is an Affinity Group?

 Each Affinity Group should include a Group Charter which should include the following:

 A mission statement – a brief statement of what you want the Affinity Group to represent and accomplish; its purpose and reason for existing.

 Value proposition – clearly defined benefits that faculty and staff will receive by joining and participating within the Affinity Group.

 Goals/Objectives – the goals and objectives should align and support the University's Strategic Plan—The Plan for Pitt: Making a Difference Together, Academic Years 2016-2020.
 They should communicate both the Pitt and the affinity group’s core values and common interests.

-Vice Chair – individual(s) that assist and/or act in the absence of the Chair to oversee the function of the group.The Vice Chair helps ensure that the Group Charter is supported and outcomes are successful.
+Vice Chair – individual(s) that assist and/or act in the absence of the Chair to oversee the function of the group.The Vice Chair helps ensure that the Group Charter is supported and outcomes are successful and other duties assigned.

-Secretary – individual that takes the minutes, sends out the agenda, schedules meetings, and submits quarterly and budget reports to the ODI Advisor on behalf of the leadership.
+Business Manager – individual supports the administrative functions of the group and submits monthly activity and budget reports to the ODI Advisor on behalf of the leadership.

 ODI Advisor – individual(s) in the ODI that provides guidance and advise the group on day to day items/initiatives and act as the liaison to the Vice Chancellor of Diversity and Inclusion.